pritesh-ghosh/Investment-Recommendation-Model/README.md

 pip install -r requirements.txt
 ```
-You also need to download a language model for spaCy.
+You also need to download a language model for spaCy and vader.
 Run this command in your terminal:
 ```
 Bash

-python -m spacy download en_core_web_sm
+python -m spacy download en_core_web_sm python -m nltk.downloader vader_lexicon
 ```
 Step 3: Configuration
 Before running the model, you need to configure your inputs.